 Take Time For Self Care

-Yuck I hate the word self care and have refused to use it until now but there really is no easier way to say it!
-Take time for yourself and go get a fresh haircut that is easy to manage with a baby and it will make you feel better to have a fresh look especially after having baby.
+Yuck, I hate the word self-care and have refused to use it until now but there really is no easier way to say it!
+Take time for yourself and go get a fresh haircut that is easy to manage with a baby and it will make you feel better to have a fresh look especially after having a baby.